Jewish American Heritage Month

 help fight antisemitism by breaking down barriers.

 During May, Jewish American Heritage Month recognizes the contributions American Jews have made and continue to make to this country’s history, culture, and society.
 The origins of the month began in 1980 with the establishment of Jewish American Week.
-Through the bi-partisan efforts of Rep. Debbie Wasserman Schultz of Florida and the late Sen. Arlen Specter of Pennsylvania, the month was established in 2006 by President George W. Bush to honor the contributions and achievements of Jewish Americans and to educate all Americans.
+Through the bi-partisan efforts of Rep. Debbie Wasserman Schultz of Florida and the late Sen. Arlen Specter of Pennsylvania, the month was established in 2006 by President George W. Bush to honor Jewish Americans’ contributions and achievements and educate all Americans.
 It has been continued since then by presidential proclamation.

 (Information courtesy of the National Museum of American Jewish History)